codebar-ag/raspberry-pi-kiosk-32bit/readme.md

 - Install chromedriver

 Get Chromedriver from electron GitHub release.
 Make sure it supports the installed chromium version on your Pie!
 Make sure you downloaded the right os version.
-ARM64 Tipp: To get versions Enter `chromium --product-version` Or `chromedriver --product-version` after download unzip
+To get versions Enter `chromium --product-version` or `chromedriver --product-version` or `chromium-browser --product-version` after download unzip

 # Driver